Adoption Policies and Requirements

 Rabbits are the third most-relinquished animals to shelters, and many get dumped in the wild by misinformed people who think they can live with the wild bunnies.
 There are so many bunnies available for adoption; purebred, big, small, many personalities and breeds.
 San Diego House Rabbit Society has many bunnies to choose from at our Adoption Center.
 We offer a wealth of resources to adopters, including information on how to choose a rabbit companion, classes on behavior and care, supplies to house your bunny in comfort, and grooming and boarding services for your bunny.
 Your adoption will include a rabbit that is already spayed or neutered, vaccinated and litter box trained, a FREE "new bunny" checkup with a participating veterinarian).
 Stop by to visit us today!

 back to top

 Welcome to San Diego's first rabbit-only adoption center, "Bunnies by the Beach!"
 Our shelter for rabbits showcases adoptable rabbits in a home-like setting and educates the public on how to properly house and care for domestic rabbit companions.

 Location: San Diego House Rabbit Society, 4807 Mercury Street, Suite A, San Diego, CA 92111

 No cages here - the Center houses its adoptable rabbits in roomy exercise pens (aka x-pens) with toys, a large litter box with hay, food and water bowls and more.
-Bunnies get plenty of run time in roomy play areas and volunteers give them lots of love and attention.
+Bunnies get plenty of run time in roomy play areas and staff and volunteers give them lots of love and attention.